The goal of this graduate topics course is to take students from the rudiments all the way

 1 month before the end of the course.

-Research paper + presentation towards the end of the course.
+Outcomes: research paper (~10 pages) + presentation towards the end of the course (~15-20 minutes per project).

 Participation: 20%